huynhnhathao/fastnas/README.md

-# fastnas
+# My NAS experiments
-My experiments on the neural architecture search problem.
+My experiments on the neural architecture search problem using genetic algorithms.